northeast-kansas-library-system/next/source/tools/notices_slips/checkout_note.rst

 - Trigger: this notice is sent to a library when a borrower enters a "Report a problem" note through the OPAC on an item that's currently checked out to them.

 - Enable/disable: These notices cannot be disabled - they are sent to the library where the item was checked out, not to the borrower

+- CSS: This notice relies on noticesslips.css and the system preference NoticeCSS

 Notice template details